algosup/2023-2024-project-4-sportshield-team-2/Documents/Functional/functionalSpecifications.md

 ## Solution overview

 ### Movement Detection Improvement
-The actual movement detection trigger the alarm only on rotation.
+The actual movement detection triggers the alarm only on rotation.

 | Problem Occurs | Solution |
 | ---- | ---- |